Miss Oita is an Ambassador of Goodwill (Japanese Friendship Doll).

-Miss Oita, an Ambassador of Goodwill (Japanese Friendship Doll), was one of 58 doll ambassadors sent by Japanese school girls from Japan's kindergarten and primary schools, who then received 2,739 doll messengers of friendship in the spring of 1927 from American school children.
-This goodwill adventure was carried out under the auspices of the Committee on World Friendship Among Children, instituted by the Federal Council of the Churches of Christ in America.
+In the spring of 1927, Japanese school children sent 58 doll ambassadors to the United States.
+In response, American school children sent 2,739 doll messengers of friendship to Japan.
+This goodwill act was carried out under the auspices of the Committee on World Friendship Among Children, instituted by the Federal Council of the Churches of Christ in America.

 |Dimensions||H-33 W-13 D-9.5 inches|